alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ### Getting a marriage ###

-When I am ready for getting marriage, I will collect all my and my wife's related documents to get the  Marriage Certificate.
+When I am ready for getting married, I will collect all my and my prospective wife's related documents to get the  Marriage Certificate.
 This link includes many instructions and tutorials about marriage issues: [http://www.saskatchewan.ca/residents/births-deaths-marriages-and-divorces/marriages](http://www.saskatchewan.ca/residents/births-deaths-marriages-and-divorces/marriages).

 ### Having a baby ###

 If we decide to have a baby, we will learn enough knowledges to let babies healthy.
-Then I am going to get the birth certificate, the helpful instruction is from [http://www.ehealthsask.ca/vitalstats/births/ordercertificate/Pages/default.aspx](http://www.ehealthsask.ca/vitalstats/births/ordercertificate/Pages/default.aspx).
+Then I am going to get the birth certificate, and the helpful instructions is from [http://www.ehealthsask.ca/vitalstats/births/ordercertificate/Pages/default.aspx](http://www.ehealthsask.ca/vitalstats/births/ordercertificate/Pages/default.aspx).

 ## Money ##

-I prepare about $13,000 to support me in the first year after we arrive Canada.
+I prepared about $13,000 to support me in the first six months after I arrive in Canada.
 The main cost I assumed is the cost of renting.
-It also includes the often-high cost of heating my home and paying for electricity, telephone service, water, food, transportation, etc. Below data is my statistics from my investigations on internet:
+It also includes heating, electricity, telephone, water, food and transportation, etc. Below data is my statistics from my investigations on internet:

 ### Cost per month ###